-Appendix 2: Protocol for Finds and Management plan
+Appendix 2 (1k,l,m): Protocol for Chance Finds and Management plan

 This section covers the recommended protocol for a Phase 2 Mitigation process as well as for reports where the Palaeontological Sensitivity is LOW; this process guides the palaeontologist / palaeobotanist on site and should not be attempted by the layman / developer.
 As part of the Environmental Authorisation conditions, an Environmental Control Officer (ECO) will be appointed to oversee the construction activities in line with the legally binding Environmental Management Programme (EMPr) so that when a fossil is unearthed they can notify the relevant department and specialist to further investigate.
-When a fossil is found the area must be fenced-off and the construction workers must be informed that this is a no-go area.
-Therefore the EMPr must be updated to include the involvement of a palaeontologist during the digging and excavation (ground breaking) phase of the development.
+Therefore, the EMPr must be updated to include the involvement of a palaeontologist during the digging and excavation (ground breaking) phase of the development.

-The EMPr already covers the conservation of heritage and palaeontological artefacts that may be exposed during construction activities.
-The protocol is to immediately cease all construction activities if a fossil is unearthed and contact SAHRA for further investigation.
-It is recommended that the EMPr be updated to include the involvement (training) of a palaeontologist / archaeozoologist during the digging and excavation phase of the development.
-The ECO should familiarise him- or herself with the Ecca Group formations and its fossils.
-The Evolutionary Studies Institute, University of the Witwatersrand has good examples of Ecca Group Fossils.
+The EMPr already covers the conservation of heritage and palaeontological material that may be exposed during construction activities:

-The developer must survey the areas affected by the development and indicate on plan where the construction / development / mining will take place.
+- The protocol is to immediately cease all construction activities if a fossil is unearthed and contact SAHRA for further investigation. - The area must be fenced-off with a 30 m barrier and the construction workers must be informed that this is a 30 m fenced no-go area. - Any suspected fossil finds must be put in a safe place for the palaeontologist to inspect. - The ECO should familiarise him- or herself with the fossiliferous formations and its fossils. - A site visit is recommended after clearing, drilling, excavating and blasting and the keeping of a photographic record. - A regular monitoring presence over the period during which excavations are made, by a palaeontologist, is generally not practical. - Most Universities and Museums have good examples of fossils and can provide training to ECO's. - The developer must survey the areas affected by the development and indicate on plan where the construction / development will take place.
 Trenches have to be dug to ascertain how deep the sediments are above the bedrock (can be a few hundred metres).
 This will give an indication of the depth of the topsoil, subsoil, and overburden, if need be trenches should be dug deeper to expose the interburden.

-Mitigation will involve recording, rescue and judicious sampling of the fossil material present in the layers sandwiched between the geological / coal layers.
+Mitigation will involve recording, rescue and judicious sampling of the fossil material present in the layers sandwiched between the geological / coal layers (if present).
 It must include information on number of taxa, fossil abundance, preservational style, and taphonomy.
 This can only be done during mining or excavations.
 In order for this to happen, in case of coal mining operations, the process will have to be closely scrutinised by a professional palaeontologist / palaeobotanist to ensure that only the coal layers are mined and the interlayers (siltstone and mudstone) are surveyed for fossils or representative sampling of fossils are taking place.

-The palaeontological impact assessment process presents an opportunity for identification, access and possibly salvage of fossils and add to the few good plant localities.
+The palaeontological impact assessment process presents an opportunity for identification, access and possibly salvage of fossils and add to the few good fossil localities.
 Mitigation can provide valuable onsite research that can benefit both the community and the palaeontological fraternity.